Muthuraja997/academia-nexus/README.md

 - **Google Gemini API** for AI capabilities
 - **Next.js team** for the excellent framework
 - **Vercel** for deployment platform
+- **Web Speech API** for voice interaction capabilities
+- **Tailwind CSS** for utility-first styling
 - **Open source community** for inspiration and tools
+- **CSS3 Animation** specifications for smooth visual effects

 ---

 **Built with ❤️ by [Muthuraja997](https://github.com/Muthuraja997)**

-*Empowering students with AI-driven success tools*
+*Empowering students with AI-driven success tools and immersive learning experiences*